Trump eyes tariffs on up to $60 billion Chinese goods; tech, telecoms, apparel targeted

 “Senior Trump administration officials had directly approached European leaders at a senior level.
 There had been a willingness to do something together on China.
 That’s impossible right now.
 You can’t cooperate when you’re getting whacked around,” the person told Reuters.

-Additional reporting by Ginger Gibson and Roberta Rampton; Writing by David Chance; Editing by Clive McKeef, Peter Cooney and Diane Craft
+Additional reporting by Ginger Gibson and Roberta Rampton, and Christian Shepherd in BEIJING; Writing by David Chance; Editing by Clive McKeef, Peter Cooney and Clarence Fernandez